-Named after the Eaton Wash, a channelized stream named in turn after Judge Benjamin S. Eaton which runs along its western edge toward the Rio Hondo.
+Named after the Eaton Wash, a channelized stream (named in turn after Judge Benjamin S. Eaton) that runs along its western edge toward the Rio Hondo.
 Home to Vina Vieja Park, the Hastings Branch Library, the Boulevard Bar, and Pasadena City College Community Education Center.

 East Hollywood originally referred to an unincorporated community in what’s now Los Feliz.
 In the 1940s, it began to shift to the area we know as East Hollywood today, a region annexed along with the town of Colegrove on 26 October 1909.

 East San Gabriel is an archipelago of seven incorporated areas of widely varying sizes located east of, or in some cases surrounded by, San Gabriel.
 Roughly half its population is foreign-born and more than half is Asian (mostly Chinese).